Paintball/BO2-GSC-Releases/Multiplayer Mods/MW3 Styled Infection/README.md

 ## DIRECTIONS
 - Compile _**tdm.gsc**_ as _**tdm.gsc**_ and place it in the directory _**maps/mp/gametypes/tdm.gsc**_

-Customizable DVARS that can be used to edit the game settings
+Customizable DVARS that can be used to edit the game settings.
+You can copy paste these DVARS into your dedicated.cfg file and edit values.
+ALL DVARS ARE SET TO THEIR CURRENT DEFAULTS
+IF YOU DON'T ADD THESE INTO YOUR CFG FILE -- IT WILL LOAD THESE DEFAULT DVARS
 ```
 scr_scorestreaks 0 //0 = scorestreaks disabled, 1 = scorestreaks enabled
-set infectedTimelimit 15 //timelimit in minutes (default 10)
+set infectedTimelimit 10 //timelimit in minutes (default 10)
 set enableFirstInfectedLoadout 1 //first infected gets survivor loadout - 0 = disable, 1 = enable

 //you can add as many guns as you choose, it will choose randomly from list created